awslabs/amazon-redshift-utils/src/ColumnEncodingUtility/README.md

            --db-host             - The Cluster endpoint
-           --db-port             - The Cluster endpoint port (default 5439) --analyze-schema      - The Schema to be Analyzed (default public) --analyze-table       - A specific table to be Analyzed, if --analyze-schema is not desired --analyze-cols        - Analyze column width and reduce the column width if needed --new-dist-key        - Set a new Distribution Key (only used if --analyze-table is specified) --new-sort-keys       - Set a new Sort Key using these comma separated columns (Compound Sort key only , and only used if --analyze-table is specified)
+           --db-port             - The Cluster endpoint port (default 5439) --analyze-schema      - The Schema to be Analyzed (default public) --analyze-table       - A specific table or list of tables to be Analyzed, if --analyze-schema is not desired --analyze-cols        - Analyze column width and reduce the column width if needed --new-dist-key        - Set a new Distribution Key (only used if --analyze-table is specified) --new-sort-keys       - Set a new Sort Key using these comma separated columns (Compound Sort key only , and only used if --analyze-table is specified)